Nicole Goehring: Political career

 She was appointed to the role of Government of Alberta's Liaison to the Canadian Armed Forces shortly after being sworn in on May 24, 2015.
 Goehring was responsible for developing, supporting, promoting and sustaining government's relationship with the Canadian Armed Forces.

 Goehring was also appointed to the Edmonton Salutes Committee.
 This committee works collaboratively to support the military community in and around Edmonton.

 In the 29th Legislature (2015-2019) she served as chair of the Standing Committee on Families and Communities and of the Standing Committee on Resource Stewardship, and as a member of the Standing Committee on Privileges and Elections and the Standing Orders and Printing, the Special Standing Committee on Members’ Services, the Standing Committee on Public Accounts and the Standing Committee on Families and Communities.

 Following her re-election in 2019 she was appointed by Rachel Notley as the Official Opposition critic for Culture and Military Liaison.
 As of June 21, 2024, she serves as the Official Opposition critic for Veterans Affairs as well as the caucus' military liaison.

 In the 30th Legislature, she serves as the deputy chair of the Standing Committee on Alberta's Economic Future, and as a member of the Special Standing Committee on Members' Services, the Select Special Child and Youth Advocate Search Committee, and the Select Special Ombudsman and Public Interest Commissioner Search Committee.

 Personal life

 Before serving with the Legislative Assembly, Goehring worked with Child and Family Services in various capacities, including most recently as a court coordinator.
 Previous to this, she worked with Edmonton Integrated Services.

-Goehring worked for TERRA Association, a program she co-created and implemented in the area of teen pregnancy.
 She has worked as a youth mediator with Community and Family Services helping to co-create and implement a youth-friendly mediation manual and program.

 An active parent, she has managed sports teams, has worked on parent advisory committees and has acted as a parent liaison.